Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_traces/getting_started_with_traces.md

 To get to this data, it is in the Events table.

-Find your events table by running this sql:
+Find your events table by running this SQL:

 ```sql
 SHOW PARAMETERS LIKE 'event_table' IN ACCOUNT;